SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 ## Q55: You need secure, encrypted communication between your on-premises network and AWS VPC.
 What options are available?

+“For secure and encrypted communication between on-premises and AWS VPC, I can use:

+Site-to-Site VPN → provides encrypted communication over the internet using IPsec Direct Connect → provides dedicated private connectivity Direct Connect + VPN → commonly used together for both private connectivity and encryption

-“We can use a Site-to-Site VPN or AWS Direct Connect with VPN to create secure and encrypted communication.”
+For enterprise environments, Direct Connect with VPN is usually preferred for better security and reliability.”